owyongsk/chameleon/README.md

 A quick and simple roll your own Dropbox public folder (on your Dropbox).

 ## Usage on free heroku dyno

   1. Create an app on your https://www.dropbox.com/developers/apps/create, choose "Dropbox API", set permissions to "Apps folder", generate a token
      ![Dropbox New App](https://chameleon-sk.herokuapp.com/chameleon/dropbox_new_app.png "Dropbox New App")
   2. [Deploy](https://heroku.com/deploy?template=https://github.com/owyongsk/chameleon&env[DROPBOX_TOKEN=never_gonna_give_you_up]) this app to heroku.
   3. Set your token as env variable DROPBOX_TOKEN
-  4. Move all your files to your `~/Dropbox/Apps/dropbox-app-name-earlier` folder
+  4. Move all your files to your `~/Dropbox/Apps/'dropbox-app-name-earlier'` folder
-  5. Look at your file at `https://example.herokuapp.com/path/to/file.html`
+  5. Look at your file at `https://example.herokuapp.com/path/to/file.html` if you have a file `~/Dropbox/Apps/'dropbox-app-name-earlier'/path/to/file.html`

   [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/owyongsk/chameleon&env[DROPBOX_TOKEN=never_gonna_give_you_up])

 ## Installation on your own server